 Any maintenance payments you get, whether for a child or yourself, are ignored for tax credits.

 Do I include statutory payments while I am off work?

 Statutory sick pay is counted in full as earnings.

-Statutory maternity, paternity, shared parental leave and adoption pay is also counted as earnings, but only the amount over £100 a week is taken into account.
+Statutory maternity, paternity, parental bereavement, shared parental leave and adoption pay is also counted as earnings, but only the amount over £100 a week is taken into account.